coreboot/coreboot/Documentation/drivers/smmstorev2.md

 of issuing SMIs could extract arbitrary data or modify the currently running kernel.

+## Capsule update API

+Availability of this command is tied to `CONFIG_DRIVERS_EFI_UPDATE_CAPSULES`.

+To allow updating full flash content (except if locked at hardware level), few new calls were added.
+They reuse communication buffer, SMI command, return values and calling arguments of SMMSTORE commands listed above, with the exception of subcommand passed via `%ah`.
+If the subcommand is to operate on full flash size, it has the highest bit set, e.g. it is `0x85` for `SMMSTORE_CMD_RAW_READ` and `0x86` for `SMMSTORE_CMD_RAW_WRITE`.
+Every `block_id` describes block relative to the beginning of a flash, maximum value depends on its size.

+Attempts to write the protected memory regions can lead to undesired consequences ranging from system instability to bricking and security vulnerabilities.
+When this feature is used, care must be taken to temporarily lift protections for the duration of an update when the whole flash is rewritten or the update must be constrained to affect only writable portions of the flash (e.g., "BIOS" region).

+There is one new subcommand that must be called before any other subcommands with highest bit set can be used.

+### - SMMSTORE_CMD_USE_FULL_FLASH = 0x80

+This command can only be executed once and is done by the firmware.
+Calling this function at runtime has no effect.
+It takes one additional parameter that, contrary to other commands, isn't a pointer.
+Instead, `%ebx` indicates requested state of full flash access.
+If it equals 0, commands for accessing full flash are permanently disabled, otherwise they are permanently enabled until the next boot.

+The assumption is that if capsule updates are enabled at build time and whole flash access is enabled at runtime, a UEFI payload (highly likely EDK2 or its derivative) won't allow a regular OS to boot if the handler is enabled without rebooting first.
+There could be a way of deactivating the handler, but coreboot, having no way of enforcing its usage, might as well permit access until a reboot and rely on the payload to do the right thing.

 ## External links

 * [A Tour Beyond BIOS Implementing UEFI Authenticated Variables in SMM with EDK II](https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Implementing_UEFI_Authenticated_Variables_in_SMM_with_EDKII_V2.pdf)